 When I returned from my travels, I found a different artistic avenue, modelling in the fashion industry.
 Working with some of our country's most talented couture designers for more than twenty years was terrific but challenging.
 This experience enabled me to gather real inspiration from fabric, texture, and colour.
 Working as a fashion model, I still dabbled in jewellery making and drawing and sold my work at local markets.
 I still love markets!

 When I met my husband, who noticed some drawings I'd done and said, "what are you doing, you should be making art".
 He bought me an easel and canvases for my birthday, and I never looked back.
 Enrolling in part-time art school was the best thing I could have done.
 It introduced me to printmaking in many forms.

 I have had eczema since I was a baby and the toxicity of the acid and some solvents played havoc with my skin.
 So I researched all the non-toxic printmaking methods and happened upon the talented solar plate etcher Janet Ayliffe who just happened to be running a workshop at Warringah Studios in Sydney.
 I was captivated by this marvellous technique, and it was a fascinating and significant turning point in my art practice.
 I didn't touch solar plate etching for the following two years but was again enticed to do a refresher course with Janet and fell in love with the process all over again.
 I set up my studio to work in this beautiful, magical medium, convinced that I would work this way for many years.

 I have been teaching for some years and enjoy working with both children and adults.
 When teaching children, I try to convince them that 'nothing is a mistake,' all our work can say and express something.
-I love seeing the expression on students faces when they pull their first print.
-Just magic.
+I love seeing students' expressions when they pull their first print.
+Absolute magic.